Manifesting love is a big one! But if you notice something blocking you from you bringing in that right person, this is what it is.

 How we see the world and how we show up in the world are based on our conditioning and programming.
 And it’s our parts that are programmed and conditioned.

 As I had mentioned earlier, these blocks could also show up in more subtle ways of how we are conditioned based on what we saw in our environment.
-But they are still blocks none the less.
+But they are still blocks nonetheless.

-Our Baggage Blocks manifesting love
+Our Baggage Blocks Manifesting Love

-I tell you this story because we’re all holding baggage.
+We’re all holding baggage.
 We’re all conditioned in so many ways that play out in our day to day lives.
 We don’t even realize what is happening until we step back and reflect on it.
 Follow the thread as I like to say and see where the root is.
 This gives us an abundant amount of information.
 Even thinking about behaviors like people pleasing, going into caretaker mode, and codependency.
 These are parts that have somehow learned that they need to act this way in order to be loved, and it doesn’t have to be in romantic relationships, either.
 These behaviors can pop up in all areas of interpersonal relationships.
 Friendships, work with boss and coworkers, neighbors.

 When we push against that conditioning it feels uncomfortable.
 This is only because the parts aren’t following the same pattern, the same cycle.
 The fear of the unknown becomes very prevalent.
 Even though they aren’t happy in these patterns and cycles, they are comfortable with this conditioning.
 They would rather be comfortable than sitting in discomfort.
 But discomfort is where we grow.